abhinav931/SOS-Email-Website/README.md

 a.)
 Allow EMAIL_HOST_USER to allow less secure apps to send mail(gmail account), since this website is on localhost now.
 You won't have to allow less secure apps to access EMAIL_HOST_USER once we have SSL certificate enabled for this website.

 b.)
-Since we're running website on local server therefore we haven't enabled SSL certificate for this website yet.
+Since this website is running on local server therefore there isn't SSL certificate for this website yet.

+c.)
 Reciever's email(gmail accounts) list we've set in the code itself.
-We can make an interface to enter reciever's email.
-We'll implement in future as per the requirements and suggestions.

 ## STARTING LOCAL DEVELOPMENT SERVER
 Open command prompt